Home

 $PRAVE,0003,0001,3308.8880,-11713.1500,155010,2,9,179,29,11.6,0,-86,19,-40,,*5B

 The above message is in Raveon’s proprietary PRAVE message format.
-It was from vehicle 0003 whose position is at 33 8.888 north, 117 13.1500 west.
+It was from vehicle 0003 whose position is at 33 8.888 North, 117 13.1500 West.
 Details of the PRAVE message are in the M7 transponder user manual, and on this Tech Blog at http://ravtrack.com/GPStracking/2009/the-prave-message-format/

 Raveon’s M7 series of GPS transponders have various built-in drivers enablinging them to output vehicle positions in a variety of different formats.
 Some formats are in the industry standard NMEA 0183 and other message types are in proprietary formats.
 The type of message that the M7 transponder sends out it serial port may be configured by the user, using the GPS x command.